hjkcai/swc-plugin-add-display-name/README.md

 ## Configuration

 This plugin currently has no configuration.
-However you have to leave an empty object to meet SWC's API schema.
+However you have to pass an empty object to meet SWC's API schema.

-If you'd like to disable this plugin in production build, remove this plugin from the plugins list.
+If you'd like to disable this plugin in production build, simply remove this plugin from the plugins list.

 ## Examples